GoogleCloudPlatform/healthcare-federated-access-services/apis.md

       and administrators of any one realm may have the ability to access other realms if they choose to.

-*  **Experimental Features:** Some of the API is restricted to "experimental" usage, and is not appropriate for production workloads and may not meet security requirements in their current form.
+*  **Experimental Features:** Some of the API are restricted to "experimental" usage, and are not appropriate for production workloads and may not meet security requirements in their current form.
 These are often newer features that are not yet ready for adoption.
-   *  Setting an environment variable enables these experimental features.
+   *  Setting the following environment variable enables these experimental features.
 They are not enabled by default.
          ```
          export FEDERATED_ACCESS_ENABLE_EXPERIMENTAL=true
          ```